 I adopted Moira from her foster mom just over a year ago.
 Although I grew up with pets, I had never gotten one as an adult.
 Then I went to visit my friend, Rebecca, for dinner and Moira spent the entire time in my lap.
 I’d never met a cat that was so affectionate!
 Within the month, she’d come home with me.
 She was born in Qatar and was rescued through Evenstar Charitable Organization.
 She even has a Qatari passport!

 Do you have any advice regarding living with a kitty in a small space or any tricks to share?

 Even without a pet, living in a small space means I had to clean more often.
 Now that’s doubly true!
 She’s a little fluff ball so I’m constantly sweeping up and vacuuming after her.
 I do try to keep her on the same sleep schedule as me as much as possible, since if she’s awake, I know it.
 Thankfully, she tends to sleep through the night and doesn’t wake me up too too early.
-A lot of people wh live in tin houses have pets with them.
+A lot of people who live in tiny houses have pets with them.
 I let Moira outside when I’m home and she gets out her energy running around.
 Otherwise, occasionally she’ll get the zoomies and run the entire length of the house!

 Do you know any other Extraordinary Fameowlies?
 Let us know who you’d like us to interview next!